District Reading Plan

 Describe how reading assessment and instruction for all students in the district includes oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension to aid in the comprehension of texts to meet grade‑level English/Language Arts standards.

 Reading assessment and instruction for all students in Dorchester School District Two includes a comprehensive, systematic approach that addresses multiple components of literacy development.
 These components—oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension—are essential for aiding students in understanding and mastering grade-level SC CCR English Language Arts (ELA) standards.
-Here’s how these areas are be addressed in assessment and instruction:
+Here’s how these areas are addressed in assessment and instruction:

 -